Meeting compliance regulations with digital verifications

 In a Lawtech 365 survey, over 90% of law firm clients said they did not have a good KYC verification and onboarding experience, and a further 30% went on to change their lawyer in the future.

-How can law firms simplify remote ID and AML verifications and improve client onboarding compliance?
+How can law firms simplify remote client onboarding compliance?

 For many law firms, the ability to accurately execute remote AML checks and ID verifications in a timely manner is essential for the practice to function, allowing them to make contractual agreements, comply with regulations, and deliver legal services to clients.
 Automated AML and ID verifications are essential for business growth.
 Digital AML platforms provide better experiences and in a compliant manner.